-Business owners who are considering online marketing should integrate a strong social media campaign into their marketing plan.
+Business owners who are considering online marketing should integrate an active social media campaign into their marketing plan.
 Social media can enhance the benefits of a solid online marketing plan and help build brand awareness.
-In addition, a good social media campaign can help a business develop a solid email list of customers and potential customers.
-When used properly, these lists can be utilized with email marketing software for greater customer interaction.
+Also, a great social media campaign can help a business develop a solid email list of customers and potential customers.
+When used properly, these lists can be utilized with email marketing software for more significant customer interaction.

 Encourages Thinking Outside the Box

 Too often, people think about social media, and the only thing that comes to mind is Twitter or Facebook.
 There is so much more to social media than these two sites.
 Other social sites that can help a business include:

 - Pinterest – This platform is ideal for companies who have a physical product to promote as they offer “pinboards” where images with links can be posted

 - Instagram – Visual and/or experiential brands can have great success using this popular social media platform